-When we encounter opposition or negative experience, we tend to either give up or find an easy way out.
-Indra, however reframed her experience as a learning opportunity and she began knocking on other doors.
-She was savvy enough to realize that the analytic tools were not enough, she needed to hit the pavement to understand the restaurant business from the ground up.
-Soon along with the then CEO Roger Enrico , she began visiting the quick service restaurants.
-They would go into each restaurant, order something , get the food , look at it , may taste a little bit , then get back in the car and drive to the next one.
-During every visit, Indra would track order times, waiting periods, food quality , cleanliness and any other variable that might affect a customer experience.
-It became clear to her that PepsiCo which was a packaged-goods company lacked the expertise to run a service business.
-She presented a strategic review of the restaurant business to the board – this business, the third pillar of the three-legged stool was hemorrhaging money and the only option was to cut it off.
-This time, the Board readily agreed to back her proposal.
-The decision was a pivotal moment for PepsiCo as there was immediate improvement in the company’s cash flow and return on capital.
-It was also a victory for Indra , her conviction , her will to persevere and her determination to overcome any opposition along the way.
-Indra Nooyi rocketed to the CEO position just 12 years after joining PepsiCo.
+Indra wanted to prove she could handle any challenge thrown at her and how she handled it was the next part of her speech.
+She told the audience gathered at the university auditorium how she realized that she needed to hit the pavement to understand the restaurant business from the ground up.
+Soon she began visiting the quick service restaurants.
+She would go into each restaurant, order something , get the food , look at it , taste a little bit , then get back in the car and drive to the next one.
+During every visit, Indra would track order times, waiting periods, food quality , cleanliness and any other variable that might affect a customer’s experience.
+“So I look at our business through a different lens and then I come back and I talk to my people about what I saw was good, and what wasn’t really good.”
+Friends, it was a revelation to her - PepsiCo, a packaged-goods company simply couldn't run the restaurant business.
+She presented a strategic review of the restaurant business to the PepsiCo board of directors - this business was hemorrhaging money and she proposed selling it off.
+The board readily agreed to back her proposal.
+Indra was telling us how pivotal the decision was for PepsiCo as there was immediate improvement in the company’s cash flow and profit.
+The victory rocketed Indra Nooyi to the position of CEO of PepsiCo.

-Once you start taking action , you’ll see signs of progress.
-This feeds your confidence.
-Confidence is just like a muscle.
-In the boxing ring, the more you endure, the stronger you become.
-In the same way that muscles don’t get stronger unless you throw yourself in the ring, your confidence won’t grow unless you fight.
 After becoming CEO, Indra was ready to dream bigger, work harder, and confront challenges to humanity.
-PepsiCo was an iconic corporation but the company was also built on sugary drinks and potato chips.
-The fat, salt and sugar in their products contributed to the scourges of obesity, hypertension, and diabetes in the US and, increasingly , the rest of the world.
-In her dreams Indra envisioned a new era for PepsiCo, a corporation of the twenty – first century, one that would carry into the future, shaking off its old image and showcasing the healthier alternatives.
-The company would provide consumers with informed food choices including juices, teas, oatmeal, low calorie pretzels and sport drinks.
-Company would strive towards water conservation, reduce plastic in packaging, set up recycling systems, embrace hybrid and electric trucks, and guide its farming partners to the use of improved bottle-washing and irrigation methods.
-Her pitch immediately resonated with employees especially the millennials.
-But the investors and the shareholders were not convinced.
-They wouldn’t accept anything that might affect PepsiCo’s profitability; they wanted earning growth today , not a new strategy for tomorrow.
-A portfolio manager in Boston confronted her, “Who do you think you are, Mother Teresa?”
+As she was telling us about this historic moment , I realized she was swimming against the tide.
+PepsiCo was an iconic corporation, but the company was also built on sugary drinks and potato chips.
+The fat, salt and sugar in their products contributed to the scourges of obesity, hypertension, and diabetes.
+Indra was telling us how she envisioned a new era for PepsiCo as a corporation of the twenty – first century, one that would carry into the future, shaking off its old image and showcasing healthier alternatives.
+She was about to take dramatic action as PepsiCo would provide consumers with informed food choices including juices, teas, oatmeal, low calorie pretzels and sport drinks.
+However, the investors and the shareholders were not ready to accept these changes.
+During the talk, Indra narrated how a portfolio manager in Boston confronted her, “Who do you think you are, Mother Teresa?”